-

 3. Harry Maguire - €87m (from Leicester City, 2019)

-Just 18 months after Liverpool made Virgil van Dijk the most expensive defender in history, Man Utd broke that record by signing Harry Maguire from Leicester.
+Just 18 months after Liverpool made Virgil van Dijk the most expensive defender in history, Man Utd broke that record by signing Harry Maguire from Leicester City.

-However, he was stripped of the captaincy by Ten Hag ahead of the 2023-24 season after losing his place in the Man Utd starting XI to Lisandro Martinez and Raphael Varane.
+However, he was stripped of the captaincy by Ten Hag ahead of the 2023-24 season after losing his place in the Man Utd starting XI and he is widely considered as a flop at Old Trafford.

 2. Antony - €95m (from Ajax, 2022)

-Man Utd landed Antony on Transfer Deadline Day in the summer of 2022, in the biggest deal ever concluded on the final day of the summer transfer window.
+Man Utd landed Antony on Transfer Deadline Day in the summer of 2022 to set a new record for the most expensive deal ever concluded on the final day of the summer window.

 1. Paul Pogba - €105m (from Juventus, 2016)

-Nevertheless, he failed to live up to his price tag and left on a free transfer in the summer of 2022 to return to Juventus.
+When fully fit and firing, Pogba was impossible to stop, but he ultimately failed to live up to his price tag and he left on a free transfer to rejoin Juventus in 2022.

 The 10 most expensive Man Utd signings of all time